One soldier’s past, Afghan evacuees’ present

 |Downloads:

-This work, One soldier’s past, Afghan evacuees’ present [Image 5 of 5], by SGT Christina Westover, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, One soldier’s past, Afghan evacuees’ present, by SGT Brandon Banzhaf, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT